 1 cup oil

-Marinate the chicken with ginger-garlic paste and the biryani masala for at least half an hour.
+Marinate the chicken in the biryani masala for 20 minutes.

-Turn your slow cooker to High.
+Turn your slow cooker to High and pour 2 tbsp oil, ginger-garlic paste, and sliced tomatoes.
 It takes at least 15 minutes for the slow cooker to heat up.

 Meanwhile, deep fry the onion until golden brown.
 Drain on paper towels.

-Add the tomatoes, fried onions, and beaten yogurt.
+Your slow cooker is all geared up by now.
+Add the marinated chicken pieces and the fried onions.
 Mix well to combine all the ingredients.
 Pour half a cup of water.
-Cover and allow to cook for 2-3 hours.
+Cover and allow to cook on HIGH for 3-4 hours or on LOW for 5 hours.
 Don’t open, don’t stir, don’t turn down the heat.
 Trust the slow cooker.
 Go about your usual work.

 Bring about 3 cups of water to a boil in a separate vessel (stovetop, duh!).
 Add salt, a bay leaf, and a cinnamon stick.
 Add the rice and cook until almost done.
 Soaked rice takes only 3-5 minutes to cook.
 Strain the rice when it’s nearly done and layer it on the chicken in the slow cooker.